 2. Desktop: Exodus

-Though Exodus is a relatively new software wallet in the crypto sphere, it’s high up in the list of best crypto wallets.
-It’s beginner-friendly and able to work on various operating systems such as MacOS, Windows and Linux.
+Though Exodus is a relatively new software wallet in the cryptosphere, it’s high up on the list of the best crypto wallets.
+It’s beginner-friendly and able to work on various operating systems such as MacOS, Windows, and Linux.

-Exodus wallet supports the storage and trading of multiple cryptocurrencies including Bitcoin, Ethereum, Litecoins and Dash, through a handy and intuitive interface.
-The innovation of Exodus is that it has a built-in shapeshift exchange that allows users to trade altcoins for bitcoins and vice versa without leaving the software.
+Exodus wallet supports the storage and trading of multiple cryptocurrencies including Bitcoin, Ethereum, Litecoin, and Dash, through a handy and intuitive interface.
+The main innovation of Exodus is that it has a built-in “shapeshift exchange” that allows users to trade altcoins for bitcoins and vice versa without leaving the software.

-There is no account set up so you can have full ownership of your currency and wallet.
+There is no account setup requirement so you can have full ownership of your currency and wallet.
 Despite not having a password-protected layer, Exodus does include private key encryption and other useful security tools to keep your crypto assets safe.
-Therefore, Exodus is seen as the best cryptocurrency wallet for desktop users.
+Therefore, Exodus is seen by some as the best cryptocurrency wallet for desktop users.

 3. Mobile: Incognito

-Incognito Wallet offers an “Incognito mode” for your crypto transactions by turning coins and tokens into a privacy version.
+The Incognito Wallet offers an “Incognito mode” for your crypto transactions by turning coins and tokens into privacy versions of the same coin.
 By doing so, Incognito gives you full control of your personal data and assets.
-As a result, you can send, receive and store Bitcoin in complete anonymity.
+As a result, you can send, receive, invest, trade, and store Bitcoin, Ethereum, Monero, and over 80 other currencies in complete anonymity.

-Functioning as a sidechain for privacy coins, Incognito connects to the Bitcoin blockchain via a trustless portal.
+Functioning as a privacy sidechain, Incognito connects to the Bitcoin blockchain via a trustless portal.
 Thus, Bitcoin users can get privacy bitcoins (or other cryptocurrencies) issued at a rate of 1:1 on the Incognito chain, through the utilization of smart contracts and trustless custodians.
 These privacy coins can also be switched back to normal coins in just one tap, without involving any third party.

 4. Paper: Bitcoinpaperwallet.com